neoremind/fluent-validator/README.md

 ### 2.5 On what condition to do validate

-Use `when()` method on a specified regular expression to determine whether to do validation against the target.
-Note that the working scope is only applied to the previous validator or validator chain.
+Use `when()` method on a specified regular expression to determine whether to do validation against the target or not.
+Note that the working scope is only applied to the previous validator or validator chain added.

     FluentValidator.checkAll().failOver()
                 .on(car.getManufacturer(), new CarManufacturerValidator()).when(a == b)

 ### 2.6 Execute validation
-Once `doValidate()` method is called, it means to perform validation of all constraints of the given entity instances or fields.
-This is where all the validators is really executed.
-And a result is returned which contains error messages if have.
+Once `doValidate()` method is called, it means to perform validation of all constraints of the given entity or fields.
+This is where all the validators are really executed.
+And a result is returned which contains error messages if there is any.

     Result ret = FluentValidator.checkAll()
                 .on(car.getManufacturer(), new CarManufacturerValidator()).when(true)